How to Add a User to Sudoers in Ubuntu [Step-by-Step]

 sudo adduser cherry

-The adduser command provides an interactive way for adding users to the system by prompting user details.
+The adduser command provides an interactive way for adding users to the system by prompting for user details.

-When you execute the command, a series of events happen.
-The command creates a user called cherry and assigns a UID (User ID) to the user from the UID range of 1000 to 59999.
-It then creates a new group that corresponds to the username and adds the user to the group.
+When you execute the command, a series of events happens.
+The command creates a user named cherry and assigns a UID (User ID) from the range 1000 to 59999.
+It then creates a new group with the username and adds the user to it.
 This is also known as the primary group.
-Next, the command creates a home directory, and copies user-specific configuration files from /etc/skel to the home directory.

 You will then be required to provide additional information such as the user's login name, room number, work phone, etc. These are optional fields and you can fill or leave them blank.
 To skip the entries, just press ENTER.